 In 2013, Arlington Public Art was one of 59 grantees selected by the National Endowment for the Arts’ (NEA) Our Town program and received $75,000 to develop a public art project in a planned town square in Green Valley (formerly known as Nauck).
 Incorporating public art into the design of the town square has long been planned.

 Through Our Town, the NEA supports creative placemaking projects that help transform communities into lively, beautiful, and sustainable places with the arts at their core.
 The grantee projects will encourage creative activity, create community identity and a sense of place, and help revitalize local economies.
 All Our Town grant awards were made to partnerships that consist of at least one nonprofit organization and a local government entity.
 Arlington Public Art’s primary partner organization is the Arlington Community Foundation, who will provide leadership in community engagement as well as long term support of the project.

-Arlington Public Art’s project for Nauck Town Square will allow Oakland, CA, based landscape architect and artist Walter Hood to shape the final design of the plaza in a way that tells the story of the Nauck community and its heritage.
-Hood, whose work can be seen across the country and is the recipient of numerous awards, will engage Nauck residents and community leaders in his process of designing the plaza and art elements.
+Arlington Public Art’s project for Nauck Town Square allows Oakland, CA, based landscape architect and artist Walter Hood to shape the final design of the plaza in a way that tells the story of the Nauck community and its heritage.
+Hood, whose work can be seen across the country and is the recipient of numerous awards, engages Nauck residents and community leaders in his process of designing the plaza and art elements.
 The goal is to develop an overall design vision that elaborates upon the rich social and cultural history of Nauck and employs it in the creation of a dynamic new public space.
 Walter Hood began design in fall 2015 and his final concept was accepted in 2016.
 The project is currently in design development.
-Construction is expected to commence in 2018, with completion expected in 2020.
+Construction is expected to commence in 2019, with completion expected in 2021

 Read the press release.

 Read more about the town square in Green Valley from the Department of Community Planning, Housing and Development.